 What is Eggs in Purgatory?

 Eggs in Purgatory is often compared to Shakshuka, a similar brothy soft poached egg and aromatic tomato sauce dish.
-While similar to Middle Eastern Shakshuka, the way the sauce is seasoned is quite different.
+While similar to Middle Eastern Shakshuka, the way the sauce is seasoned is quite differently.
 Instead of feta and mint, Italian flavors like fresh basil and Parmigiano-Reggiano take center stage.

 This eggs in purgatory recipe is a classic example of “cucina povera,” or the affectionate name given to “poor man’s cuisine.”
 Home cooks with few luxuries on hand made something amazingly delicious out of nothing.
 It’s Italian culinary ingenuity at its best!
 The tomato sauce, flavored with onion and spiked with red pepper flakes, provides a soft bed for the eggs, which simmer gently until the whites are set and the yolk is still runny.

 Eggs in Purgatory is an easy and versatile dish that makes a great centerpiece for brunch or lunch.
 Serve with crusty bread or homemade focaccia to soak up the flavorful sauce.
-Or, it can even be a quick and delicious weeknight supper, served with a side of crispy smashed potatoes
+Or, it can even be a quick and delicious weeknight supper, served with a side of crispy smashed potatoes.

 Table of Contents